Theatre Nova Scotia is pleased to offer a full portfolio of services to our members.

 Theatre Nova Scotia offers rentals of a scrim and a projector.
 To see when those items have been booked, please view the calendar below.
 To confirm availability and book, please contact the office.

 The scrim is 20×30 feet and does not come with hardware.
-It is available to TNS members only at a flat rate rental fee of $25 plus a $250 deposit.
+It is available to TNS members to rent out at a rate $25 weekly plus a $250 deposit.

 Please contact the Theatre Nova Scotia office to book or for more information regarding rentals at 902-425-3876 or email theatrens[at]theatrens.ca.